Pallant House Gallery: Exhibitions

 In 2021, the Gallery mounted an exhibition entitled Glyn Philpot: Flesh and Spirit.
 This was the first major exhibition of Glyn Philpot's work since an exhibition at the National Portrait Gallery in 1984.

+Other exhibitions at Pallant House include Gwen John (2023), Sussex Landscape (2022-2023), Glyn Philpot (2022), Hockney to Himid: 60 Years of British Printmaking (2021-2022), and David Remfry (2015).

 Pallant House

 Pallant House is a Grade I listed Queen Anne townhouse built in 1712 for wine merchant Henry "Lisbon" Peckham and his wife Elizabeth.
 It is a fine, brick-built building with large windows, with stone ostriches from the Peckham family arms guarding the entrance gateway, and a fine oak staircase inside.
 Its urbane design from a London architect was the subject of a suit in Chancery, for William Smart, mason of Chichester, provided a design about 1711, but the Peckhams went to London and obtained another design, designated "the London modell" in court papers.
 The architect was not identified.

 The building had been used as council offices since 1919.
 The building was restored in 1979, and the gallery opened in 1982.
 It has been managed by an independent trust since 1985.

 A new wing was opened in June 2006, designed by Sir Colin Wilson and Long & Kentish.
 The £8.6 million project was funded by the Heritage Lottery Fund, Arts Council England, the local council, and other donors.
 The unashamedly modern block, which stands next to and integrates with the original Queen Anne building, won the 2007 Gulbenkian Prize; in the words of the judges, the juxtaposition creates "a vibrant relationship between old and new ... continued in a series of inspired contemporary installations" which are housed within.
 The extension was also listed for a 2007 RIBA award.

 It is believed to be the first art gallery in the UK which is heated and cooled by a geothermal system, using water pumped through 69 pipes descending 35 metres under the building, connected to reversible heat pumps, which roughly halves its carbon emissions.

 To the rear is a new courtyard garden, designed by Christopher Bradley-Hole, a Chelsea Flower Show gold medallist.